CaiLiLab/MuRaL/docs/usage.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 The MuRaL-indel network architecture employs a U-Net based CNN structure (shown below)
-that processes long sequence contexts around potential indel breakpoints.
+that processes long sequence contexts around potential INDEL breakpoints.
-The model takes one-hot encoded DNA sequences as input and outputs probabilities for different indel lengths (including no mutation).
+The model takes one-hot encoded DNA sequences as input and outputs probabilities for different INDEL lengths (including no mutation).
 The U-Net consists of symmetrical downsampling and upsampling paths connected through skip connections,
 with residual blocks and convolutional layers at each scale to extract hierarchical features.